 To make individual shots recorded under different lighting conditions look like they belong in the same scene, and not out of place when cutting from one shot to the next, use the Color Match section.

-For more information, see Color Match shots.
+For more information, see Match color between shots.

 After making all the color adjustments, create a high-quality vignette to make your video stand out.

-For more information, see Apply Vignette.
+For more information, see Create vignettes.

 Using controls in the Basic Correction section, you can correct video that’s too dark or too light, and adjust both the hue (color or chroma) and luminance (exposure and contrast) in your clip.